|Reviewing Phase||Start Date||End Date|

 Demos provide a way to showcase an educational tool or project in a live setting.
 Not designed to be sales pitches, demonstrations are a way for the community to see the relevance, potential and innovation of the tool and allow time for discussion with its creator.

 For SIGCSE TS 2021, Demos will be a maximum of 20 minutes each, with at least 10-15 minutes allocated for answering questions.
 The Demo format is significantly different this year with Demos held in a regular session at a fixed timeslot, rather than during coffee breaks where the longer time slot was used to accommodate audience members arriving at different times.
-These changes have been introduced to accommodate all possible scenarios for running the symposium (pure virtual or hybrid combination of face-to-face and virtual) to the best extent possible.
+These changes have been introduced to accommodate the virtual setting of the symposium to the best extent possible.

 Single-Anonymous Review Process

 Initial submissions to the Demos track are reviewed with the single-anonymous review process, where the submissions are not anonymized but reviewers are anonymous to each other and to the authors.
 During the discussion of a submission in EasyChair, reviewers can refer to each other by their reviewer number on that submission’s review.

 As you write your review, please keep in mind that the Demos are meant to be interactive.
 Do the authors describe how they plan to engage with attendees?
 Do the proposed activities fit into the (new for SIGCSE TS 2021) 20-minute time frame?